Obafemi Awolowo University: History

-In 1951, with the adoption of a new constitution, major changes were made to elected legislators and regional Premiers in the regions.
-Because they saw education as a key driver of change and development, the new regional administrations gave an extension of basic and secondary education priority.
+In 1951, following the adoption of a new constitution, major changes were made to elected legislatures and regional Premier.
+Because education was viewed as a key driver of change and development, the new regional administrations prioritised the expansion of basic and secondary education.

 A commission was established by the Federal Minister of Education in 1959 to study the nation's projected needs for university graduates between 1960 and 1980.
 The commission was headed by Cambridge lecturer Eric Ashby, a master at Clare College, Cambridge, and also included labour economist Frederick H. Harbison.
 The expectation of the commission's final report by the Western Region government was that the University of Ibadan would satisfy the needs of the Western Region, a position on which the federal government disagreed.
 Before a final report was submitted in October 1960, the Western government began preparations for the establishment of a university in the region.

 The decision to establish the University of Ife by the ruling Action Group party of the Western Region of Nigeria was in protest at the recommendations of the Ashby Report.
 The first Nigerian university was established in 1948 at Ibadan in the Western Region as an external college of the University of London.
 The needs of Nigeria (then a British colony), however, exceeded the productivity of the country's only university.
 In particular, the University of Ibadan had no faculty of engineering or technology, law school, pharmacy school or management training abilities.
 The Ashby Commission, which was set up by the British, was to review the tertiary education needs of the soon-to-be-independent nation of Nigeria.
 The government of the Western Region did not want to rely on federal universities or those of other regions to admit its numerous secondary school leavers.
 The University at Ife was founded as a rebuttal to the perceived politicization of higher education opportunities in Nigeria and the Western Region and was designed to fill the gaps in manpower needs.

 In October 1960, the Ashby commission recommended additional regional universities in the northern and eastern regions of Nigeria, and another federal university in the Lagos protectorate, but none in the more educationally advanced Western Region, which had a "free and universal primary education" program.
 A minority report that was accepted by the government recommended a new university within the Western Region and facilities of the Nigerian College of Arts, Science and Technology, Ibadan, were provided to the region.
 In 1961, a vote establishing the Provisional Council of the university was passed by the Western Regional Assembly.
 The final site chosen, a 13000 acre of land, was donated by the people of Ile-Ife for the proposed university.
 The first financial grant provided for the university was £250,000 from the Western regional government.